magently/magento-sign2pay/README.md

 ## Packaging the changes

 At one point your changes are done and you can release a new version of the extension.
-Visit the [admin panel](https://128.199.41.5/index.php/admin/extension_custom/index/key/41c8675e34fea42322b113339fff7eed/), specifically the section System > Magento Connect > Package Extensions.
-Choose `Load Local Package` and choose `Sign2Pay_Mobile_Payments'.
+Visit the Magento admin panel, specifically the section System > Magento Connect > Package Extensions.
+Choose `Load Local Package` and choose `Sign2Pay_Mobile_Payments`.
 Then go back to Package Info and create a new version number and release notes.

 When satisfied, click `Save Data and Create Package`.
 You will see an